Rustic, Colorado

 Rustic is an unincorporated community in Larimer County, Colorado, United States.
 Rustic is located on State Highway 14 and the Cache La Poudre River 27.3 mi west-northwest of Fort Collins.
 The community borders Glen Echo to the west.

 In 1881, S.B.
 Stewart built the Rustic Hotel at this location.
 It soon became a popular summer tourist resort.

 The town of Rustic was established in 1882.

 Climate

-According to the Köppen Climate Classification system, Rustic has an oceanic climate, abbreviated "Cfb" on climate maps.
+According to the Köppen Climate Classification system, Rustic has a continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Rustic was 92 °F on July 22, 2005 and June 17, 2021, while the coldest temperature recorded was -27 °F on March 4, 2019.